muhamadhamdy/AWS-DevOps-3rd-Project/README.md

   1. Only deploy on pushed to `main` branch.
 [SCREENSHOT10]
   1. Provide a screenshot of a graph of your EC2 instance including available memory, disk IO, and CPU usage.
 [SCREENSHOT11]
   1. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]
+  1. A screenshot to show backend status check [URL04_SCREENSHOT_1]
+  1. A  screenshot to show backend connected to RDS and retrive employees [URL04_SCREENSHOT_2]

 - Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.